Psalm 51: Catholic Church

-In the Divine Office, it was traditionally said at Lauds on all ferias; the 1911 reform restricted this use to the ferias of Advent, Septuagesima, and Lent, as well as the Sundays from Septuagesima Sunday to Palm Sunday inclusive.
+In the Divine Office, it was traditionally said at Lauds on all ferias; the 1911 reform restricted this use to the ferias of Advent, Septuagesima, and Lent, most vigils, as well as the Sundays from Septuagesima Sunday to Palm Sunday inclusive and the ember days of Advent, Lent, and September.
 It is otherwise said as part of the weekly cycle on Wednesday at Matins.
 In the Liturgy of the Hours, it is prayed during Lauds (Morning Prayer) every Friday.

-A section of verse 17 is often used as the invitatory antiphon the Liturgy of the Hours.
+A section of verse 17 is often used as the invitatory antiphon in the Liturgy of the Hours.

 Parts of Psalm 51 are used as a responsorial psalm in both the Revised Common Lectionary and the Roman Catholic Lectionary on Ash Wednesday and on other days.

+Indulgence

+In the Catholic Church, there is a 3-year indulgence for each recitation and a plenary indulgence if the prayer is recited for a month.
+The indulgence can also be spent in favor of the souls in Purgatory.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the tenth day of the month.
+In the Church of England's Book of Common Prayer, Psalm 51 is appointed to be read on the morning of the tenth day of the month.